 One of the largest market investigations in recent years was into the groceries market.
 The investigation resulted from considerable public concern about the supposed dominance and bad behaviour of Tesco, the largest UK supermarket chain.
 The Office of Fair Trading (OFT) never thought that there was a serious competition issue and, indeed, the Competition Commission (CC) found, in its 2008 report, that the big supermarket chains did compete fiercely at the national level.
 However, they also found that the market did contain some imperfections which the CC proposed should be remedied as set out below.

-The OFT's Chief Executive thought that the CC's conclusions were wrong and wrote to senior figures in the Department for Business to tell them so.
-(Further background is here.)
-This was quite improper - rather akin to a High Court Judge publicly criticising the Court of Appeal - and Ministers ignored his letter.
 It was, however, interesting to note that Tesco was subsequently found be be not quite as clever as it (and others) thought it was, and it lost market share as well as becoming subject to an accounting investigation.
 Chicago School economists no doubt quietly muttered 'I told you so'.

 Here is a brief summary of the CC's recommendations.

 Planning/competition test: There are certain towns and areas where particular supermarket chains face only limited competition and so offer either slightly higher prices (mainly through less generous discounting) or lower product quality, reduced product range or less good service (reduced opening hours, longer check-out queues etc.) The CC accordingly recommended that the Government should introduce a competition test in planning decisions on larger grocery stores.
 The incoming (2010) government's coalition agreement included a commitment to change planning policy so as to enable councils to take competition issues into account when drawing up their local plans.
+But I have heard nothing since.
+Please email me if you are aware of any developments in this area.

 The CC published the Controlled Land Order in August 2010.
 This tackled excessive and unfair land-banking and covenants, and required some land restrictions to be lifted within a set time of the order being published.